 This also lets you adapt your chow mein to your own preference.
 If you like your chow mein noodles VERY crispy, add extra oil.
 If you like your chow mein a little on the softer side, you can use less oil.

-Chow Mein: A Quick and Easy Dish
+Chicken Chow Mein: A Quick and Easy Recipe

 The dish comes together in under twenty minutes.
 (Even less if you happen to have leftover noodles occupying a corner of your fridge.)